 KSTA is seeking classroom teachers or coaches who agree to serve as a Science Point of Contact (SPoC) for their school and/or district.
-The SPoC will serve as a liaison for receiving key information (2-3 contacts per month) to improve science teaching and learning, and getting that information into the hands of all classroom science teachers.
-The SPoCs serve as the local communication mechanism to keep information flowing to the ones who have the opportunity to make the biggest difference in learning: the classroom teacher.
+The SPoC will serve as a liaison for receiving key information (2-3 contacts per month) to improve science teaching and learning, and getting that information into the hands of those who have the opportunity to make the biggest difference in learning: the classroom teacher.

 Examples of information that will be shared directly with SPoCs: direct email from KDE related to science opportunities, grants and professional development, sharing venue for regional science opportunities, opportunities for regional science involvement.

-The SPoCs will have the opportunity for greater networking in their region, as facilitated by their elected KSTA Board Member.
+The SPoCs will develop greater networking in their region, as facilitated by their elected KSTA Board Member District Director.
 SPoCs will be identified by a special badge during the 2020 Annual Conference, listed in the conference program, and attend a meet-and-greet with KSTA Directors and KDE personnel.

 Why Science Points of Contact are Needed: